cuiyongbo/hello-world/my_wiki/languages/english_notes_14.rst

 | Usage: Fans who still have their original ticket stubs should contact Sheffield Arena by July 3.
 | Definition: If you stub your toe, you hurt it by accidentally kicking something.
 | Usage: I stubbed my toes against a table leg.
 |
+| discount
+| Definition: regard (a possibility, fact, or person) as being unworthy of consideration because it lacks credibility.
+| Usage: I'd heard rumors, but discounted them.
+| Phrase: at a discount
+| Antonyms: at a premium
+| Definition: below the nominal or usual price
+| Usage: a plan that allows tenants to buy their homes at a discount.
+| Usage: books with pristine dust jackets are less common and sell at a premium.
+| Usage: space was at a premium. [scarce and in demand,  稀缺]
+|
 | faction
 | Definition: a state of conflict within an organization; dissension.